nguyenvukhang/kitty2/docs/faq.rst

     alias s="kitten ssh"

-If this does not work, see :ref:`manual_terminfo_copy` for alternative ways to get the kitty terminfo files onto a remote computer.
+If this does not work, see :ref:`manual_terminfo_copy` for alternative ways to get the alatty terminfo files onto a remote computer.

 The next most common reason for this is if you are running commands as root using :program:`sudo` or :program:`su`.
-These programs often filter the :envvar:`TERMINFO` environment variable which is what points to the kitty terminfo files.
+These programs often filter the :envvar:`TERMINFO` environment variable which is what points to the alatty terminfo files.

-First, make sure the :envvar:`TERM` is set to ``xterm-kitty`` in the sudo environment.
+First, make sure the :envvar:`TERM` is set to ``xterm-alatty`` in the sudo environment.
 By default, it should be automatically copied over.

-If you are using a well maintained Linux distribution, it will have a ``kitty-terminfo`` package that you can simply install to make the kitty terminfo files available system-wide.
+If you are using a well maintained Linux distribution, it will have a ``alatty-terminfo`` package that you can simply install to make the alatty terminfo files available system-wide.
 Then the problem will no longer occur.

 Alternately, you can configure :program:`sudo` to preserve :envvar:`TERMINFO`